taskphp/task/README.md

 This will allow you to instantiate a `Task\Project`.
 To run tasks from the command line, install the CLI package globally:

+Usage:
+  [options] command [arguments]

+Options:
+  --help           -h Display this help message.
+  --quiet          -q Do not output any messa
 ```bash
 $> composer global require task/cli ~0.2
 ```